 The computer has 12 Gigabytes (GB) of Random Access Memory (RAM).

-Twelve GBs Is Excellent for Doing a Lot of Things
+12 GBs Are Excellent for Doing a Lot of Things

 For ArcGIS Maps editing, you might need at least 16GB of RAM.
 Also, 2GB of RAM is good enough to watch 4K videos (4096×2160), play elementary videogames, edit pictures and video, etc.